-Individuals who struggle with addiction often show very clear signs of addiction.
+Individuals who struggle with addiction show apparent signs of addiction.
 Still, for people who know a loved one has a dependency problem, it isn’t always easy to know what to do.
-People describe watching a person struggling with addiction as a train wreck since it’s difficult to watch and most just feel helpless.
+People describe watching a person struggling with addiction as a train wreck since it’s difficult to watch, and most feel helpless.

 The best thing that anyone can do for someone who’s struggling with addiction is to assist them in finding help.
-Before you can help someone, however, you have to know what addiction looks like.
+Before you can help someone, however, you have to know the signs of addiction.
 Below are a few signs that may help you determine if a person is struggling with addiction.

 Signs of Addiction

 People who have an addiction often do everything in their power to cover it up.
-Even so, there are still a few tip-offs that family and friends may catch onto.
+Even so, there are still a few tip-offs that family and friends may see.
 These signs include:

 - Defensiveness – If a person becomes defensive as soon as the topic of addiction comes up, this may be a red flag.

-- Blaming – People who suffer from addiction often blame others for their problems or situations.
-This is a ploy that most addicts use to avoid taking any kind of responsibility for their actions.
+- Blaming – People who suffer from addiction blame others for their problems or situations.
+This is a ploy that most addicts use to avoid taking any responsibility for their actions.

 Health Consequences of Addiction

-There are many consequences that come with addiction, including social and financial troubles.
+Many consequences come with addiction, including social and financial troubles.
 The most worrisome, though, are health concerns.
-Studies show that addiction causes a number of health problems including organ damage and hormone imbalance.
+Studies show that addiction causes several health problems, including organ damage and hormone imbalance.
 Some individuals even develop diseases like AIDS as a result of sharing needles.

 Studies also show that drug abuse is linked to cancer.
 Doctors believe that the chemical changes that take place in the brain may lead to abnormal cell growth over time.